 You do not need refined sugars to make jam.
-This blueberry jam with honey is thick without additional pectin, and is friendly for those following the paleo diet.
+This blueberry honey jam is thick without additional pectin, and is friendly for those following the paleo diet.

 Some women enjoy spa days.
 Some women enjoy partying and socializing.
 This girl?
 Well, I enjoy farms.
 There is something about seeing brilliant fruits and vegetables growing from dirt.

 I have visited many farms since I started this blog.
 I consider this a wonderful perk to my “job.”
 I have seen how potatoes are grown and harvested.
-I have walked through avocado groves.
-I loved strolling through olive groves.
+I have also walked through avocado groves and olive groves.

 We have small blueberry bush in our yard, but have never seen rows and rows of massive blueberry bushes so beautifully studded with ginormous blueberries.
 Mary and I were the only ones lucky enough to be there and we were baffled on where to start.